 There are some useful apps and websites for helping you calculate your dietary intake, including:

 If you’re exercising, you may want to consider buying a protein powder.
-Soy and hemp protein powders are good choices as they are complete protein sources containing all the amino acids your body needs.
-Note that some aren’t the tastiest so do your research by reading some reviews and maybe choose a flavoured powder!
+Pea and hemp protein powders are good choices as they are complete protein sources containing all the amino acids your body needs.
+Note that some aren’t the tastiest so shop around and read reviews!